 Roald Dahl Biography

+Roald Dahl was born on September 13, 1916, in South Wales, United Kingdom.
 His first name is pronounced like Roo-All, and his last name is pronounced like Doll.
+Roo-All Doll.

 Dahl was a British author who has sold more than 250 million copies of his 19 books over time!

 But, Dahl actually began his writing career with short stories.
-It wasn’t until much later that he became a children’s author.
+It wasn’t until much later that he became Roald Dahl children ‘s book author.